-Cabinet Ministers, Senators and Members of Parliament were among the hundreds in attendance at the governing Free National Movement’s anniversary service of thanksgiving held at the, May 4, 2008.
+Cabinet Ministers, Senators and Members of Parliament were among the hundreds in attendance at the governing Free National Movement’s anniversary service of thanksgiving held at the New Covenant Baptist Church on Sunday, May 4, 2008.
 Prime Minister the Rt.
 Hon.
 Hubert Ingraham brought remarks during the service.

 Nassau, The Bahamas – Leaders, officers, members and supporters of the Free National Movement gathered in a time of worship and thanksgiving at the New Covenant Baptist Church, as they observed and celebrated the party’s victory at the polls on May 2, 2007.